openartmarket/supabase-live-table/README.md

 ## Motivation

 Some applications need a replica of a table in memory, and keep it up to date with changes to the table in real-time.
-[Supabase Realtime](https://supabase.com/docs/guides/realtime) provides low-level primitives for receiving notifications of changes to a table, but it requires additional complicated logic to keep an exact replica of the table in memory.
+Supabase Realtime provides low-level primitives for receiving notifications of changes to a table, but it requires additional complicated logic to keep an exact replica of the table in memory.

-Supabase Live Table provides a read-only replication mechanism that builds on top of Supabase Realtime.
+Supabase Live Table implements this replication logic.
-This replica stays in sync with changes to the table in real-time.

 ![Supabase Live Table](docs/supabase-live-table.png)